Skip to main content

 3. Tackle unused files.
 Promote unused-files to error.
 Unreachable files are safe to remove.

 5. Enable remaining rules.
 Promote unused-types, unused-enum-members, and unused-class-members as you clean up each category.
+Enable private-type-leaks only for packages where public API or declaration hygiene matters.

 Use baselines to avoid blocking CI on pre-existing issues while enforcing rules on new code.

-fallow check --fail-on-issues
+fallow dead-code --fail-on-issues

 Exit codes